indie rock music

 About Indie Rock Cafe

 Thanks for your interest in the web site Indie Rock Café.
-First published in 2006, IRC is committed to bringing together musicians and music lovers who know that a lot of the best music is not mainstream.
+First published in 2006, IRC is committed to bringing together musicians and music lovers who know that a lot of the best music is not on the radio or MTV.

 IRC promotes artists, bands and their labels by writing profiles and featuring their music.
-We strongly encourage indie artists to submit music links, photos, and whatever else as a vehicle of self-promotion.
+We strongly encourage indie artists to submit music links, photos, and whatever else as a vehicle of self-promotion to us and other sites across the web.

 Music submissions

-We strongly recommend that you browse the site to get an idea for what kind of music IRC listeners, readers and visitors enjoy.
-Links to online press kits for labels, bands, artists also peek our interest.
+We strongly recommend that you browse the site to get an idea for what kind of music IRC readers and visitors enjoy.

 How IRC helps musicians, labels and groups

-Some artists have written us to say that being featured on IRC has generated interest in their music and many readers and visitors have left their compliments as well.
+Some artists have written us to say that being featured on IRC has generated interest in their music.
+Many readers and visitors have left their compliments as well.
 That’s the whole idea – to make others aware of great music ‘out there’ that they may not otherwise know about or have access to and simultaneously help in any way to encourage new and independent artists.

 To leave a comment for a posting or a general comment, click on a post on the IRC website and then click on the Comments link.
 No login is required to leave a comment, but is encouraged.

 Thanks again for your support and interest in IndieRockCafe.com.
-We have many more plans to bring you more unique great music you probably never heard, and more of the great music you already know from indie rock.
+We have many more plans to bring you more unique features, like expanded playlists based on themes, exclusive interviews with talented indie artists, the latest releases and amazing songs you probably never heard but will be likely glad you did.

 Labels: